Logo

 I recently read AgTech: Are We Still Building for Reaction or Precision? by Mikayla Mooney.

 The article raises an important consideration: are agtech builders solving today’s fire or designing for tomorrow’s system?
-While the article highlights the value of proactive, precision-driven solutions, I think there’s nuance in how precision and proaction actually plays out in agronomy— particularly when it comes to input usage, and true risks to crop inout providers unrelated to volume.
+While the article highlights the value of proactive, precision-driven solutions, I think there’s nuance in how precision and proaction actually plays out in agronomy— particularly when it comes to input usage, and true risks to crop input providers unrelated to volume.

 Proactive vs. Reactive